-Reset Feature 6 allows you to change the volume setting of the chuff sounds without affecting the volume of other sounds, such as whistle, bell, enhanced neutral sounds, etc. To use, cycle to Reset 6 and press the to the next level.
+Reset Feature 6 allows you to change the volume setting of the chuff sounds without affecting the volume of other sounds, such as whistle, bell, enhanced neutral sounds, etc. To use, cycle to Reset 6 and press the Horn/Whistle button.
+A single bell will play, and the chuff will begin at the current volume.
+Each time the Horn/Whistle button is pressed, a bell will sound and the volume setting will cycle down to the next level.
 The levels available are 100%, 50%, 25%, and 0%.
 After 0%, pressing the horn/whistle button again will return the chuff to 100%.
-When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward
+When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward.